Cleft Lip and Palate

 Provides extensive information on health care law affecting families with children who have special health care needs.

 Don't Despair Cleft Repair is a book authored by Karen Lipman from her perspective of being the mom of a child born with a cleft.
-The book may be purchased for $15.00.
+The book can be found on Amazon.com

 Foundation for Faces of Children

 258 Harvard St. Suite 367

 New England parent support network for awareness and education.
 This site is for parents who are just learning that their child has a craniofacial condition.
 Award-winning FREE DVD for new parents of a child with a cleft (Understanding Cleft Lip & Palate, A Guide for New Parents).
 English and Spanish versions available.
 You will also want to see the online brochure on dental care for children with cleft lip and palate, including a timeline that shows at what age a child with a cleft should receive dental and surgical treatments.